 Out-the-door cost and last-and-final price

-It was good that we already rented an apartment in El Paso (thanks to the organization hiring me, paid for a trip to El Paso earlier to arrange accommodations).
-After several brainstorming sessions, we decided that we will go through a long-distance car buying experience.
-It will be a challenge but every challenge comes with a great story, which I am writing now!
+It was good that we already rented an apartment in El Paso.
+After several brainstorming sessions, we decided to go through a long-distance car-buying experience.
+It will be a challenge, but every challenge comes with a great story, which I am writing now!

-We started to request for the out-the-door cost of a specific Honda sedan.
-We were asking the dealers in El Paso and some nearby cities in New Mexico.
+We started asking for the out-the-door cost of a specific Honda sedan.
+We asked the dealers in El Paso and some nearby cities in New Mexico.
 Remote communication is a hassle, and probably not many dealers will take such communications seriously.

-We continuously faced inappropriate questions like “How much money are you willing to pay per month for your loan?”, “What is your budget?”, “If I give you a quote will you be back to negotiate if you see a lower price with another dealer?”, so and so forth.
+We continuously faced inappropriate questions like, “How much money are you willing to pay per month for your loan?”
+“What is your budget?”
+“If I give you a quote, will you be back to negotiate if you see a lower price with another dealer?” and so forth.

 We did not understand the reasons for asking these questions.
-They could directly give us a quote instead of asking how much monthly loan payment we are comfortable with.
+They could have directly given us a quote instead of asking how much monthly loan payment we were comfortable with.
 In some cases, we had to politely answer that we were looking at the total, not the monthly payments.

 Anyway, we started to ask for the last and final prices.
 All but one person quoted a way higher than the amount recorded on Edmunds.
 As far as I can recall, we communicated with all the Honda dealers in El Paso.